 NBC Learn, in collaboration with the National Science Foundation and the U.S. Patent and Trademark Office, explores the process of innovation.
 For related lesson plans by the National Science Teachers Association, open the video and click on "Lessons".
 If you are having trouble viewing the videos, click here.

-Through a collaborative, state-led process managed by Achieve, new K–12 science standards are being developed that will be rich in content and practice, arranged in a coherent manner across disciplines and grades to provide all students an internationally benchmarked science education.
-Next Generation of Science Standards (NGSS) will be based on the Framework for K–12 Science Education developed by the National Research Council.
+Through a collaborative, state-led process managed by Achieve, new K–12 science standards have been developed that are rich in content and practice, arranged in a coherent manner across disciplines and grades to provide all students an internationally benchmarked science education.
+Next Generation of Science Standards (NGSS) are based on the Framework for K–12 Science Education developed by the National Research Council.
 NSTA Web Seminars with NGSS topics have been created, archived, and are available.